PDXplorer PDX Viewer Software

 To view and copy data into other applications, such as email or Excel:

-• Click on the table row selector Table row selector or grid selector Table selector
+- Click on the table row selector or grid selector

 In PDXpert 5.2 and later, the table column headers are copied with the data rows.